heshamebaid/pizza_violation_system/README.md

 - Tracks objects with DeepSORT
 - Supports multiple user-defined ROIs (e.g., protein containers)
 - Flags violations only if a hand intersects an ROI and then later touches the pizza without holding a scooper.
 If the hand is holding a scooper when touching the pizza, no violation is flagged.
 Each hand is tracked independently across frames, and the ROI state is reset after the hand touches the pizza.
+- Lowered hand detection threshold for higher recall, improving detection of small or partially occluded hands.
+- Tuned DeepSORT tracking parameters (higher max_age, min_hits) for more robust hand tracking, especially with multiple workers.
+- Temporal smoothing: hand tracks are kept alive for a few frames even if missed, handling short occlusions and improving multi-worker tracking.
 - Streams annotated video and violation count to a web frontend
 - Modular microservices architecture (frame reader, detection, streaming, frontend)